 The bombing of Rotterdam or the Rotterdam Blitz occurred on the 14th of May in 1940.
 The goal of the invasion was to break resistance and force the Dutch to surrender.
 Since thousands of inhabitants had already fled the city, the number of deaths was relatively small.
 Still, nearly 900 people lost their lives and roughly 85,000 Rotterdammers became homeless.

 The reconstruction of Rotterdam started gaining momentum after the liberation in 1945.
 Only a handful of historic buildings remained.
 Nearly everything that was left of the city centre, mostly rubble, was demolished to make place for a better Rotterdam.
-Indeed, it seems as though the citizens of Rotterdam refused to drown in nostalgic self-pity: the city’s destruction was transformed into an idealistic opportunity to create a new and improved metropolis.
+Indeed, it seems as though the citizens of Rotterdam refused to drown in nostalgic self-pity.
+Instead, the city’s destruction transformed into an idealistic opportunity to create a new and improved metropolis.
 Yesterday was history and the future looked brighter than ever.

 The Groote Markt was a large market square, just a stone’s throw away from the former Kolk area.
 It used to be a bustling neighbourhood, full of all types of stores and traditional urban housing.
 Unfortunately, virtually nothing remained intact after the bombing.
 De Groote Markt has evidently made a total metamorphosis, but its lively character persists.
 Today, a smaller part of the square between the Markthal and Laurenskerk has turned into a grassy space for public art and relaxation.
 It’s a great place to have an urban picnic and enjoy a sunny summer’s day.